Denoising Diffusion Models for Anomaly Localization in Medical Images: Datasets

 However, a significant limitation remains: most datasets traditionally designed for supervised methods focus on a single disease, which is suboptimal for testing the broad detection capabilities of anomaly localization systems.
 For instance, BraTS is specifically geared towards brain tumors, while ATLAS focuses on stroke detection.
 These narrow focuses limit the ability to generalize findings across multiple conditions.
 Additionally, associated non-pathological changes or unrelated diseases, such as mass effects from tumors or atrophy following strokes, are often not annotated.
 Unsupervised methods can detect these areas as deviations from the norm, identifying them as anomalies, adversely affecting quantitative performance even when the detection is correct.

 A few datasets provide multiple labels for different diseases, allowing for a broader spectrum for evaluation.
-For example, the FastMRI+~\cite{pinaya2022fast,zhao2021fastmri+} dataset includes annotations for 30 different types of anomalies such as tumors, lesions, edemas, enlarged ventricles, resections, post-treatment changes, and more, all marked with bounding boxes.
-Similarly, the Chexpert~\cite{irvin2019chexpert} dataset, primarily focused on thoracic anomalies, contains annotations for 14 different types of conditions, including pleural effusions, lung opacity, lesions, and cardiomegaly, offering a more comprehensive dataset for evaluation.
-Additionally, the GRAZPEDWRI-DX (GRAZPED)~\cite{nagy2022pediatric} dataset challenges methods to simultaneously detect and classify various pediatric wrist injuries, including bone anomalies, bone lesions, foreign bodies, fractures, metallic artifacts, periosteal reactions, pronator signs, or soft tissue abnormalities.
-This diversity in labeling across multiple pathologies enhances the robustness and generalizability of diffusion-based anomaly localization models.\\ \\ While all of these datasets can be used to develop diffusion-based anomaly localization algorithms, proper comparison and evaluation is crucial to assess the performance and clinical value of the proposed approaches.
-In~\cref{sec:eval}, we discuss different evaluation metrics for the task of anomaly detection and localization in medical images.
+For example, the FastMRI+~\citep{pinaya2022fast,zhao2021fastmri+} dataset includes annotations for 30 different types of anomalies such as tumors, lesions, edemas, enlarged ventricles, resections, post-treatment changes, and more, all marked with bounding boxes.
+Similarly, the Chexpert~\citep{irvin2019chexpert} dataset, primarily focused on thoracic anomalies, contains annotations for 14 different types of conditions, including pleural effusions, lung opacity, lesions, and cardiomegaly, offering a more comprehensive dataset for evaluation.
+Additionally, the GRAZPEDWRI-DX (GRAZPED)~\citep{nagy2022pediatric} dataset challenges methods to simultaneously detect and classify various pediatric wrist injuries, including bone anomalies, bone lesions, foreign bodies, fractures, metallic artifacts, periosteal reactions, pronator signs, or soft tissue abnormalities.
+This diversity in labeling across multiple pathologies enhances the robustness and generalizability of diffusion-based anomaly localization models.

+Recent work has begun to explore multimodal extensions to diffusion models in medical imaging.
+While most current datasets focus solely on image data, some studies \citep{zhang2024diffboost, dong2024diffusion} have incorporated text descriptions to guide generation or segmentation, marking early steps toward true multi-modal pipelines.
+In addition, \cite{wang2024diffusion} proposed a diffusion-based approach for cross-modality segmentation, demonstrating the potential to leverage complementary information across MR sequences or imaging modalities.
+This shift toward multimodal learning could enhance model robustness and clinical relevance, making it a promising direction for future research.

+In clinical practice, radiologists and domain experts usually specialize in specific organs or imaging modalities, such as neuroradiology or chest imaging.
+Furthermore, medical imaging datasets are often limited in size, making it challenging to train broadly generalized models effectively.
+Consequently, adopting a domain-specific focus can be advantageous, as it allows for the development of more accurate models tailored to particular clinical contexts, especially when data are scarce.